dpjungmin/morning-sun/README.md

 ##### .init()

-An function that requests a jsonwebtoken to the server and stores it in the config object.
+Requests a jsonwebtoken to the server and stores it in the config object.
 You must call this function before publishing any data.

 ```javascript
 async function() {